7 Best Renters Insurance Companies in Iowa 2025

 1. Your landlord’s property insurance does not cover the loss or damage of your property, only theirs.

-2. Most people don’t have enough money saved to pay to replace their belongings if they need to.
+2. Most people don’t have enough money to pay to replace their belongings if they need to.

 3. Renters insurance costs less than replacing your personal property.